Resistance-

 We have learnt-

-- Resistance of a conductor is the property due to which it opposes the motion of charge carriers inside it.
+- Resistance of a conductor is the property by virtue of which it opposes the motion of charge carriers through it.

 - The collisions of free electrons with the positive metal ions is the basic cause of resistance.

-In this article, we will discuss the temperature dependence of resistance.
+In this article, we will discuss the temperature dependence of resistance for-

 Temperature Dependence of Resistance-